mle2718/Lee-BLAST/README.md

 Supplementary data can be found in /home2/mlee/BLAST.
 They are in zip files.

 # FY 2016
 This has been uploaded and tested as functional.
+Right now, I have only tested:
+1. cod_haddock_2015_calibrator_T.do
+1. cod_haddock_2016_status_quo.do

-Right now, I have only tested *cod_haddock_2015_calibrator_T.do* and *cod_haddock_2016_status_quo.do* file.
-The purpose of the calibrator is to find the *num_trips* so the model outcomes match to the FY 2015 outcomes.
+The purpose of the calibrator is to find the *tot_trips* so the model outcomes match to the FY 2015 outcomes.
 I usually calibrate on trips-per-wave.
 The code runs, but we should verify that it matches my previous calibration results.
 The *cod_haddock_2016_status_quo.do* should simulate status quo regulations in 2016 (same regs as 2015).

 ## notes about FY 2016
 1. FY 2016 runs on waves.